Updated on 04.01.2023.

 - What file format to choose?

-How to download own books to iPad and iPhone?
+How to download my own books to iPad and iPhone?

 - Upload a file to the cloud app – you can do the same using the cloud service of your choice, such as Google Drive or Dropbox.

-- Use Safari on your iPad or iPhone – some sites are working very well on mobile devices.
-Browse these sites directly on your iPad using Safari (or any other browser), find the book, and open it directly, without the need to switch devices.
+- Use Safari on your iPad or iPhone – some sites work very well on mobile devices.
+Browse these sites directly on your iPad or iPhone using Safari (or any other browser), find the book, and open it directly, without the need to switch devices.

 The fifth method is using directly a book-reading app.
 I don’t recommend it, if you have chosen the app from a major platform.
 These platforms don’t make it easy to find free books because they want you to buy them.